aaronbloomfield/ccc/hws/daoweb3/index.md

 #### Setup

 - Log into your CS server account.
 You can try using ssh from the command line: `ssh mst3k@portal.cs.virginia.edu` (works in Linux, Mac OS X, and Windows Subsystem for Linux).
 You can also download [SecureCRT](https://virginia.service-now.com/its/?id=itsweb_kb_article&sys_id=65a00a3cdb11db404f32fb671d9619bb), which is a GUI ssh client.
     - Don't know your password, or you never received it?
-Follow the reset password link on the CS computing page (a link to which  is on the Collab landing page)
+Follow the reset password link on the CS computing page (a link to which  is on the Canvas landing page)
 - You will likely want to edit the file on your home computer and copy it over to the CS servers to test it.
     - Create, on your local computer, a file called `dao.html` that just has `hello world` as the contents (we don't need HTML tags for now)
     - There are two ways you can transfer it: